iBooks: Viewing, syncing, saving, and printing PDFs on iPhone, iPad, and iPod touch

 - Select your iOS device.
 (Learn more about syncing your data with iTunes.)

 - If iTunes is set to sync only selected books, select the checkbox next to the PDF you want to sync.

 You can use iTunes to back up your PDF files so they will restore to your iOS device after you update or restore your software or transfer information to a different device.
 If you use iTunes 11 or later to sync your PDF files to iBooks on your iOS device, a backup of your PDF will be automatically created.
 A copy of the PDF will be added to your iTunes Books library, or iBooks library if you're using OS X Mavericks.

 Printing PDFs in iBooks

-To print your PDFs or notes in iBooks, you must have iBooks 1.2 and iOS 4.2 or later installed.
+To print your PDFs or notes in iBooks, follow these steps:

-- When viewing your PDF tap on the arrow located in the top menu bar.
+- When viewing your PDF, tap the Share button in the top menu bar.

 - Select a printer, page range, and number of copies.

 If you turned on Sync Collections, iBooks will keep your PDFs (and non–iBooks Store books) in the same collections across all your iOS devices and Mac (if you're using OS X Mavericks).
 For example, if you have the same PDF on all your devices, when you move that PDF to your Sci-Fi collection in iBooks on your iPhone, that PDF will appear in your Sci-Fi collection the next time you open iBooks on your iPad.

 If you delete a PDF (or non–iBooks Store book) while you have Sync Collections turned on, it only affects the copy on the device.
 For example, if you delete a copy of the PDF from your iPad, it will still be on your iPhone.